avijtt/javascript-practise/README.md

 8. Date and Time
 9. JSON methods toJSON

+# Advance working with function
+1. Recursssion and stack
+2. Rest Parameter and Spread

+# BROWSER:DOCUMENT,EVENTS AND INTERFACE
+# Document
+1. Browser enviromnent
+2. DOM tree
+3. Walking the DOM
+4. Searching getElementBy* and querySelector*
+5. Node properties:type,tag and contents

 ## things to consider before running javascript file
 - variable may be same in different javascript file.